Film, TV & Theatre

 Previously he had worked with film and video at art college before becoming a successful theatre and opera director in the UK and abroad.
 As Director in Residence at the Young Vic Theatre, London he staged contemporary adaptations of European classics such as Ghosts by Ibsen.
 Subsequently he was invited to direct adaptations of Sartre in Tokyo, Beckett in Munich and Shakespeare in UK for the Royal Shakespeare Company’s Complete Works Festival.
 Opera productions include works by Pergolesi in Portugal and Donizetti for ETO at Sadler’s Wells Theatre, London.

-Lady Macbeth is William’s first feature film and continues his fascination with adaptations of classics.
+Lady Macbeth, William’s first feature film and continues his fascination with adaptations of classics.
 It was adapted by Alice Birch from the mid-nineteenth century novella by Nikolai Leskov and produced by Fodhla Cronin O’Reilly with support from BFI, BBC Films and Creative England through iFeatures.
-It will receive its World Premiere at the Toronto International Film Festival in September followed by official competition entry at San Sebastián and Zurich film festivals.
+It premiered at Toronto in 2016 followed by official competition entry at San Sebastián and Zurich film festivals.

 Feature developed through iFeatures development scheme